skypilot-org/skypilot/docs/source/index.rst

-SkyML reference documentation
+Sky reference documentation
 ===================================

-SkyML is a platform for infra-less machine learning on any cloud.
-It provides a set of APIs and interfaces to interact with multiple cloud backends in an agnostic way.
+Sky is a framework for easily running machine learning projects on any cloud.
+Sky exposes high-level interfaces to interact with clouds in a cloud-agnostic, transparent manner.

 .. toctree::